margueriteblair/SQL-Challenges/README.md

-A collection of SQL practice based on SQLZoo.net
+A collection of SQL practice based on SQLZoo.net & Hackerrank Algorithms.